Undergraduate Admissions

 Notice of Admission

 Formal notification of admission to Florida State University comes from the Office of Admissions and is for a specific term.
-After admission, the Center for Global Engagement will contact the students needing F-1 or J-1 visa status with instructions on submitting all information and documents required to review eligibility to receive an I-20 or DS-2019.
+After admission, the Center for Global Engagement will contact the students needing an F-1 or J-1 visa status with instructions on submitting all information and documents required to review eligibility to receive an I-20 or DS-2019.
 If the student is unable to enroll for the term indicated on the Application Status Check, the Office of Admissions should be informed immediately.
 If the student wishes to be reconsidered for a different term, the student must submit a new application and an application fee.

 Center for Global Engagement

 The Center for Global Engagement (CGE) provides immigration advising, programming, orientation, and other support services to international students.
 The CGE is responsible for issuing the I-20 Certificate of Eligibility for students who will study with an F-1 visa and a DS-2019 for some students who will study with the J-1 visa.
-Outside agencies issues DS-2019 forms for sponsored J-1 students enrolling at FSU.
+Outside agencies issue DS-2019 forms for sponsored J-1 students enrolling at FSU.
 New international students must confirm their arrival at FSU following instructions provided to them by the CGE.
-For more information about the CGE and specific requirements of F-1 and J-1 nonimmigrant status, international students should refer to https://cge.fsu.edu/.
+For more information about the CGE and specific requirements of F-1 and J-1 nonimmigrant status, international students should refer to https://cge.fsu.edu.
 All first year in college students and transfer (undergraduate) students must attend an orientation session through the Office of New Student and Family Programs.
-The Center for Global Engagement orientation for international students is in addition to the required general orientation for all new students.
+The required Center for Global Engagement orientation for international students is in addition to the required general orientation for all new students.

 Finances

 International students needing an I-20 or DS-2019 document to apply for an F-1 or J-1 student visa, or to apply to USCIS for a change of status, must demonstrate that they have adequate financial resources.
 After admission, the Center for Global Engagement provides information on the funding documents required and how to submit them.
-More information on financial requirements is available at cge.fsu.edu.
+More information on financial requirements is available at https://cge.fsu.edu/international-students.
 In addition to providing the Center for Global Engagement with evidence of funding available for all expenses of the first year of study, international students must certify that funding will continue to be available for the duration of their academic program.

 Students should have access to half of the estimated total yearly amount at the beginning of each semester since university fees must be paid upon registration at the start of each term.
 Students should also be prepared for initial expenses such as housing deposits, insurance, utilities, etc. The most up-to-date cost estimates for international students can be found at https://cge.fsu.edu/international-students/new-students.